Gothic Legacies module (EN51034)

-This module examines in detail important Gothic works by British and Irish poets and prose writers chiefly of the eighteenth and nineteenth centuries.
-In addition to key practitioners of the mode (Radcliffe, Shelley, Hogg, Stevenson, and Stoker), we will revisit influential but largely overlooked writers, including John Polidori, author of The Vampyre, a satire on Byronism; The Graveyard School, a loose and competing collective of religious and philosophical poets; Catherine Sinclair, a prolific contributor to periodicals; and others.
-As well as studying these works in their own contexts, we will consider the legacy of Gothic literature up to and including the present day.
+This module examines the legacies of the Gothic tradition that emerged in in the eighteenth century.
+In addition to key practitioners of the mode (Mary Shelley, Walter Scott, Robert Louis Stevenson, and Bram Stoker), we will revisit influential but now largely forgotten writers.
+As well as studying these works in their own contexts, we will consider modern adaptations of and responses to Gothic literature up to and including the present day.

 Intended learning outcomes

 Knowledge and understanding of:

 - theoretical and critical questions raised by the rise and development of the Gothic novel